PRP For Hair Restoration

 Recovery After PRP Therapy

 There isn’t really any recovery.
 You may take an over-the-counter pain medication if you feel any soreness, but you can shower and wash your hair immediately.
-Dr. Fisher usually recommends holding off one to two days with typical hair maintenance, such as blow drying, coloring, curling, etc.
+Dr. Fisher usually recommends holding off one to two days with typical hair maintenance, such as blow drying, coloring, curling, etc. If there is any sensitivity after the procedure, in a few days it will be alleviated.

 Request a Consultation